+XDVANCE SLUCY

+Zimmerman, Lydia Orton,

+Laban, Elena Veleva,

+Yerg, Susie Schofield, Nicola T Fear,

+Alexander Bennett,

 WHAT IS ALREADY KNOWN ON THIS TOPIC

-⇒ Military neurotrauma has been associated with increased dementia risk, but a detailed understanding of the long-term neurological effects of battlefield injuries has been lacking, with ultrasensitive neurodegeneration markers not been explored in a midlife cohort such as the ArmeD SerVices TrAuma and RehabilitatioN OutComE study (ADVANCE).
+⇒ Military neurotrauma has been associated with increased dementia risk, but a detailed understanding of the long-term neurological effects of battlefield injuries has been lacking, with ultrasensitive neurodegeneration markers not been explored in a midlife cohort such as the ArmeD SerVices TrAuma and RehabilitatioN OutComF study (ADVANCE).

 WHAT THIS STUDY ADDS

-⇒ We have shown that traumatic brain injury (TBI) is highly prevalent in the cohort (around a fifth), and that the astroglial activation marker glial fibrillar acidic protein (GFAP) is abnormally elevated in the blood an average of 8 years post-injury, associated with worse employment outcomes.
+⇒ We have shown that traumatic brain injury (TBI) is highly prevalent in the cohort (around a fifth), and that the astroglial activation marker glial fibrillar acidic protein (GFAP) is abnormally elevated in the blod an average of 8 years post-injury, associated with worse employment outcomes.

 HOW THIS STUDY MIGHT AFFECT RESEARCH, PRACTICE OR POLICY

-- ⇒ TBI outcomes are heterogeneous, with a significant proportion of patients experiencing deterioration late postinjury. - ⇒ Identifying people at highest risk of progressive problems is important for future treatment trials, and may inform clinical monitoring and care in the interim.
+⇒ IBI outcomes are heterogeneous, with a significant proportion of patients experiencing deterioration late postinjury.

+⇒ Identifying people at highest risk of progressive problems is important for future treatment trials, and may inform clinical monitoring and care in the interim.
-INTRODUCTION

-Traumatic brain injury (TBI) is a common consequence of warfare, and was particularly frequent during the Afghanistan campaign from 2002 to 2014, partly due to the use of improvised explosive devices.^{1 2} Neurodegenerative diseases such as Alzheimer's disease (AD), Parkinson's disease and chronic traumatic encephalopathy (CTE) are seen more commonly after TBI, a particular concern in military settings where there is a risk of occupational trauma, including blast injury.^{3-5} Dementia risk appears to increase in a dose-response manner with the severity and number of injuries.6
+sive devices.
+Neurodegenerative diseases such as Alzheimer's disease (AD), Parkinson's disease and chronic traumatic encephalopathy (CTE) are seen more commonly after TBI, a particular concern in military settings where there is a risk of occupational trauma, including blast injury.3-5 Dementia risk appears to increase in a dose-response manner with the severity and number of injuries.

-Clinical outcomes more broadly after TBI are increasingly recognised as dynamic over time, with many patients improving but a significant proportion worsening several years postinjury.^{7-9} Cognitive problems due to axonal damage and brain network dysfunction,10 and psychiatric symptoms, such as depression, anxiety and post-traumatic stress disorder (PTSD) are an important contributor to postinjury disability.11 However, the extent to which these reflect variability around a new postinjury baseline, versus symptoms of a progressive problem, such as traumatic encephalopathy syndrome, remains hard to assess.12
+Clinical outcomes more broadly after TBI are increasingly recognised as dynamic over time, with many patients improving but a significant proportion worsening several years postinjury.7-9 Cognitive problems due to axonal damage and brain network dysfunction, and psychiatric symptoms, such as depression, anxiety and post-traumatic stress disorder (PTSD) are an important contributor to postinjury disability.
+However, the extent to which these reflect variability around a new postinjury baseline, versus symptoms of a progressive problem, such as traumatic encephalopathy syndrome, remains hard to assess.

-Recent advances in analytic techniques allow for sensitive quantification of neurodegeneration-associated proteins in peripheral blood, aiding in the assessment of acute injury as well as the characterisation of chronic postinjury neurodegeneration.13 These markers are increasingly close to integration into clinical pathways in AD: for example, early reductions in the amyloid- β (A β) 42:40 ratio and elevation in phospho-tau species (eg, phosphorylated at serine 181, p-tau181 and tau phosphorylated at threonine 217, p-tau217) are sensitive to amyloid pathology.^{14 15} Neurodegeneration may be indexed by increased levels of total tau, or the axonal marker plasma neurofilament light (NfL).
-Furthermore, associated processes may be measured, for example, astroglial activation, quantified by marker glial fibrillar acidic protein (GFAP), which is elevated in plasma early in AD.16
+Recent advances in analytic techniques allow for sensitive quantification of neurodegeneration-associated proteins in peripheral blood, aiding in the assessment of acute injury as well as the characterisation of chronic postinjury neurodegeneration.
+These markers are increasingly close to integration into clinical pathways in AD: for example, early reductions in the amyloid- $\beta$ (A $\beta$ ) 42:40 ratio and elevation in phospho-tau species (eg, phosphorylated at serine 181, p-tau181 and tau phosphorylated at threonine 217, p-tau217) are sensitive to amyloid pathology.
+Neurodegeneration may be indexed by increased levels of total tau, or the axonal marker plasma neurofilament light (NfL).
+Furthermore, associated processes may be measured, for example, astroglial activation, quantified by marker glial fibrillar acidic protein (GFAP), which is elevated in plasma early in AD.

-In moderate-to-severe TBI, the neuro-axonal degeneration marker NfL increases rapidly and remains elevated a year later.13 Ongoing elevation has been reported as long as 517 to 15 years post-TBI,18 but investigations into this late stage are limited.19 Interestingly, raised plasma NfL in the chronic phase years postinjury may predict progressive deterioration in functional status.19 The astroglial marker GFAP has been also shown to be elevated in plasma 1-5 years post-injury.^{13 17} While neuronal markers such as total tau, ubiquitin carboxyl hydrolase L1 are elevated acutely and normalise within days of injury,13 phospho-tau181 (considered a marker of amyloid-driven tau pathology, correlating with both amyloid plaque and neurofibrillary tangle burden^{20 21}) is not raised in the first year postinjury.22
+In moderate-to-severe TBI, the neuro-axonal degeneration marker NfL increases rapidly and remains elevated a year later.
+Ongoing elevation has been reported as long as 5 to 15 years post-TBI, but investigations into this late stage are limited.
+Interestingly, raised plasma NfL in the chronic phase years postinjury may predict progressive deterioration in functional status.
+The astroglial marker GFAP has been also shown to be elevated in plasma 1-5 years post-injury .
+While neuronal markers such as total tau, ubiquitin carboxyl hydrolase L1 are elevated acutely and normalise within days of injury, phospho-tau181 (considered a marker of amyloid-driven tau pathology, correlating with both amyloid plaque and neurofibrillary tangle burden) is not raised in the first year postinjury.